alex-mike-mark/TeamLedgeSoftEng/README.txt

 ###Log Location###
 The log for iteration 1 is in this google doc: <https://docs.google.com/document/d/18dOXb27PLIrS7kjHcLGODmWes66gZQpesqNNg8ew2Go/edit>
-The logs for iteration 2 is in this google doc: <https://docs.google.com/document/d/1U3ojEM5CPwwEfbJQhXPyOEgiolTkioJ4-ktY7Vx_Tt4/edit>
+The log for iteration 2 is in this google doc: <https://docs.google.com/document/d/1U3ojEM5CPwwEfbJQhXPyOEgiolTkioJ4-ktY7Vx_Tt4/edit>

 ###New Features and Where to Find Them###
 The major features implemented in this release are:
 New and improved look and feel
-The ability to view and navigate a weekly view for scheduled workouts The ability to jump to the current date when navigating scheduled workouts The ability to add and remove scheduled workouts
-The ability to complete a scheduled workout and gain experience points
+The ability to view and navigate a weekly view under Scheduled Workouts (press "next" or "previous") The ability to jump to the current date when navigating Scheduled Workouts (press "current week" button) The ability to add and remove scheduled workouts in Scheduled Workouts (press "+" or "x") The ability to complete a scheduled workout and view experience points gained (check all exercises and click "Complete Workout")

+###Known Code Smells###
+The builder pattern should be used to help construct objects